sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/SNOWSIGHT_DASHBOARD_QUERIES.md

     SELECT
         COUNT(DISTINCT node_id) as models,
         ROUND(SUM(total_node_runtime) / 60, 1) as total_minutes,
-        SUM(CASE WHEN status = 'error' THEN 1 ELSE 0 END) as failures
+        SUM(CASE WHEN status = 'FAIL' THEN 1 ELSE 0 END) as failures
-    FROM DBT_ARTIFACTS.MODEL_EXECUTIONS
+    FROM EDW.DBT_MONITORING.MODEL_EXECUTIONS
     WHERE run_started_at >= DATE_TRUNC('week', CURRENT_DATE())
 ),
 last_week AS (
     SELECT
         COUNT(DISTINCT node_id) as models,
         ROUND(SUM(total_node_runtime) / 60, 1) as total_minutes,
-        SUM(CASE WHEN status = 'error' THEN 1 ELSE 0 END) as failures
+        SUM(CASE WHEN status = 'FAIL' THEN 1 ELSE 0 END) as failures
-    FROM DBT_ARTIFACTS.MODEL_EXECUTIONS
+    FROM EDW.DBT_MONITORING.MODEL_EXECUTIONS
     WHERE run_started_at >= DATEADD(week, -1, DATE_TRUNC('week', CURRENT_DATE()))
       AND run_started_at < DATE_TRUNC('week', CURRENT_DATE())
 ),